By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 So why should we be concerned about an internet addiction?
 They could be addicted to books (an incurable condition for a writer.)
 As long as they do not lose their job or family, what’s the harm?

 Internet addiction may be a symptom of other disorders rather than a primary disorder.
 Internet addiction coexists with several other serious mental health problems.
 Those with internet addiction often have depression from mild all the way to serious.
 Anxiety is a common co-morbidity and may be of the generalized, over-anxious, variety, or the social phobia type.

 Among those with excessive internet usage, alcohol and marijuana abuse is common.
 Addictions travel in flocks and switching one addiction for another is commonly reported in recovery circles.

 Internet addiction is not yet a recognized disorder in the DSM.
 One variation, Internet Gaming Disorder has been proposed for further study.
 The mental health community is still not quite sure how to understand this internet addiction thing.

-Some authors have proposed that this may be a variant of Obsessive Compulsive Disorder (OCD.)
-Use of the internet may be a way of reducing anxiety in those with OCD.
+Some authors have proposed that this may be a variant of Obsessive-Compulsive Disorder (OCD.)
+The use of the internet may be a way of reducing anxiety in those with OCD.
 Other authors have noted that the anxiety in Internet addiction is more like that in drug addiction, the addict becomes anxious when they are unable to get the thing that is the object of their addiction.

 Internet addiction may be another of those catch-all groups that are really a set of similar symptoms that represent several distinct disorders.
 A cough can be a symptom of many illnesses and what if excessive internet usage is really a symptom of many different mental health disorders?

 Three variations of internet addiction appear likely

 1. Internet Gaming.

 This variant is the need for the repetitive playing of games and racking up points.
 They may be playing against others online or this may be a solitary activity.
 Research currently distinguishes this from internet gambling.
 Gambling Disorder (formerly called Pathological Gambling) seems the same online and offline and pathological gamblers move between various settings and games of chance.

 2. Cyber Sex.